matthewlyle/bookmarks/README.md

 # Bookmarks

-A bookmarking app with a Next.js UI and a Chrome extension.
-Uses Turso and NextAuth.
+A very simple bookmarking app with a Next.js UI and a Chrome extension.
+Uses Turso for db and NextAuth for auth.
 Feel free to fork if you too are tired of enshittified bookmarking apps.

 See my personal implementation at https://bookmarks-dusky.vercel.app/.